dberzano/dberzano.github.io/_posts/2015-01-14-aliroot-split.md

 This is a time-costly operation that will last several hours.
-For this reason, during this phase both AliRoot and AliPhysics will be in **read-only mode**, meaning that users will not be able to push code from there.
+For this reason, during this phase both AliRoot and AliPhysics will be in **read-only mode**, meaning that users will not be able to push.

 ### Why the split?